By:

 Reduction of U value and SHGC plays a significant role in the reduction of the overall energy and thermal energy and likewise similar increase could have an adverse effect on the building energy consumption.

 U value should be analysed by including the frame i.e., not only the glass but also should include the assembly.
-Several softwares are available in the market that can perform the analysis.
+Several software are available in the market that can perform the analysis.

-If the project has a minimal budget, then the focus should be on the areas that have the maximum solar exposure and install the building in a west facing orientation.
+If the project has a minimal budget, then the focus should be on the areas that have the maximum solar exposure and installing the building in a west-facing orientation.

 Daylight & Views: –